Bottom-up and top-down approaches: Nanotechnology

 Bottom-up approaches, in contrast, use the chemical properties of single molecules to cause single-molecule components to (a) self-organize or self-assemble into some useful conformation, or (b) rely on positional assembly.
-These approaches utilize the concepts of molecular self-assembly and/or molecular recognition.
+These approaches use the concepts of molecular self-assembly and/or molecular recognition.
 See also Supramolecular chemistry.
-Such bottom-up approaches should, broadly speaking, be able to produce devices in parallel and much cheaper than top-down methods, but could potentially be overwhelmed as the size and complexity of the desired assembly increases.
+Such bottom-up approaches should, broadly speaking, be able to produce devices in parallel and much cheaper than top-down methods but could potentially be overwhelmed as the size and complexity of the desired assembly increases.

 Neuroscience and psychology

-These terms are also employed in neuroscience, cognitive neuroscience and cognitive psychology to discuss the flow of information in processing.
-Typically sensory input is considered "bottom-up", and higher cognitive processes, which have more information from other sources, are considered "top-down".
-A bottom-up process is characterized by an absence of higher level direction in sensory processing, whereas a top-down process is characterized by a high level of direction of sensory processing by more cognition, such as goals or targets (Biederman, 19).
+These terms are also employed in cognitive sciences including neuroscience, cognitive neuroscience and cognitive psychology to discuss the flow of information in processing.
+Typically, sensory input is considered bottom-up, and higher cognitive processes, which have more information from other sources, are considered top-down.
+A bottom-up process is characterized by an absence of higher-level direction in sensory processing, whereas a top-down process is characterized by a high level of direction of sensory processing by more cognition, such as goals or targets.

-According to college teaching notes written by Charles Ramskov, Rock, Neiser, and Gregory claim that top-down approach involves perception that is an active and constructive process.
+According to college teaching notes written by Charles Ramskov, Irvin Rock, Neiser, and Richard Gregory claim that the top-down approach involves perception that is an active and constructive process.
 Additionally, it is an approach not directly given by stimulus input, but is the result of stimulus, internal hypotheses, and expectation interactions.
-According to Theoretical Synthesis, "when a stimulus is presented short and clarity is uncertain that gives a vague stimulus, perception becomes a top-down approach."
+According to theoretical synthesis, "when a stimulus is presented short and clarity is uncertain that gives a vague stimulus, perception becomes a top-down approach."

-Conversely, psychology defines bottom-up processing as an approach wherein there is a progression from the individual elements to the whole.
+Conversely, psychology defines bottom-up processing as an approach in which there is a progression from the individual elements to the whole.
 According to Ramskov, one proponent of bottom-up approach, Gibson, claims that it is a process that includes visual perception that needs information available from proximal stimulus produced by the distal stimulus.
-Theoretical Synthesis also claims that bottom-up processing occurs "when a stimulus is presented long and clearly enough."
+Theoretical synthesis also claims that bottom-up processing occurs "when a stimulus is presented long and clearly enough."